typst/hayagriva/docs/selectors.md

 _Less interesting for CLI users._

 Once you know that a matching entry has some parents, you might need to access their fields.
 You can be sure you got the right parent with bindings.
-Create a binding using the `:`-operator.
+Create a binding using the `:` operator.
 To the left of the selector, you provide a name which you can freely choose.
 The parent (or the top-level entry) that matches the selector to the right will then appear in the resulting map under the key that you have chosen.

 | Variant     | Example                                              |
 |-------------|------------------------------------------------------|